phosxd/Ity/Docs/Main.md

 `PTR` is more of an internal type which should not be used if possible.
 The only time is should be used is when it is fully required, usually in type methods & iterator functions.

-Setting, accessing, comparing, or in any way operating on a pointer will always apply to the referenced variable, not the reference itself.
+Setting, accessing, comparing, or in any way operating on a pointer will most of the time apply to the referenced variable, not the reference itself.
 Think of it as the 2 variables are hard-linked.
 This makes it really convenient to work with.

 ```python
 merge IO;